Frequently Asked Questions

 How old must my child be to enter Kindergarten?

-State law requires that children be FIVE (5) years old on or before September 30 of that school year.
+State law requires that children be FIVE (5) years old on or before the first day of school.
+If the student was in pre-school, the requirement is FIVE (5) by August 1st.

 What is the student/teacher ratio?

-Classrooms typical have 30 students.
+Classrooms typically have 30 students.
 One licensed teacher and one support teacher are present in each classroom.

 Are there Before- and After-school programs?

-Both a before- and after-school program are currently provided for our SSMCS families and will continue as long as there is enough interest in the program.
+A before and after school program is currently provided for our SSMCS families and will continue as long as there is enough interest in the program.

 Are you regulated by the State of Nevada and/or Clark County?

-SIlver Sands Montessori Charter School is a state-sponsored charter school but must follow all state, county and city regulations.
+SIlver Sands Montessori Charter School is a state-sponsored charter school so must follow all state, county and city regulations.

 What are the mandatory teacher credentials?